tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 **Scenario**

 Currently **CoreMinder Chat Management** provide human agent to interact/respond to cusotmer enquires via an ASP.Net web portal which connecting to the backend Dynamic CRM (on-premises).
-CoreMinder like to handle the customer queries, FAQ using a ChatBot which directly connect to their Dynamic CRM (on-premises) or in future, Dynamics 365 (online).
+CoreMinder like to handle the customer queries, FAQ using a ChatBot which directly connect to their Dynamic CRM (on-premises) or Dynamics 365 (online) in future.

 From our solution architecture whiteboard discussion, we start with the BOT using BotFramework as our building block and try to leverage the existing CRM Web API (Dynamic CRM's low-level interaction and wrapper methods) running on permises that handle the CRM communication for the Bot/CRM connection, but we will migrate thier CRM Web API to Azure Function to ehance its performance and better dynamic scaling.
 To preserve their existing close customer engagement experience, the chat bot will use LUIS for natural language experience.
 And we'll also use QnAmaker for most common FAQ, and Recommendation API for item-to-item recommendation instead of existing human sale agent to recommend based on their CRM total sale records.